Step 5: Additional Support

 In-Person Academic Advice Sessions

-To assist you with making your academic choices, the Faculty will be running a number of in-person academic advice sessions.
+To assist you with making your academic choices, the Faculty will host an in-person academic advice session.

-We very much encourage commencing students to attend one of these sessions.
+We very much encourage commencing students to attend.

 The Faculty of Arts and Social Sciences Writing Hub